Qatar-3

-Qatar-3 is a faint 12th magnitude star located in the northern constellation Andromeda.
+Qatar-3 is a 12th magnitude star located in the northern constellation Andromeda.
 It is host to a transiting planet.
-With a radial velocity of 10.99 km/s, it is currently drifting away from the Solar System, and is currently located 2,400 light years away based on parallax.
+With a radial velocity of 10.99 km/s, it is drifting away from the Solar System, and is currently located 2,400 light years away based on its annual parallax.

 Properties

-This star is a hot yellow dwarf with 14.5% more mass than the Sun, and 27.2% larger.
+This star is a G-type star with 14.5% more mass than the Sun, and 27.2% larger.
 It has a luminosity of almost two times that of the Sun, and has effective temperature of 5,991 K, which gives it a yellow hue.
 Qatar-3 is also a metal poor star that has a similar metallicity to the Sun, and has a rapid rotation rate of 10.4 km/s.
 This means it takes Qatar-3 6.31 days to complete a full rotation, while the Sun takes almost a month to rotate.

-Planetary System
+Planetary system

 In 2016, the Qatar Exoplanet Survey discovered a planet around Qatar-3, Qatar-4, and Qatar-5, which was led by an international team in Qatar.
 Qatar-3b is a massive planet, with 4.31 times the mass of Jupiter, and has a similar radius to the latter.
 With a density of 4.0 g/cm3, this is one of the densest planets discovered.
 With an effective temperature of 1,681 K, it is a scorching planet.